Why is balancing your schedule so important for your dating life?

 One fact you should know about Ken: he lives by his phone calendar.

-He considers the events logged therein gospel, and up to this point, those events had not led to any meaningful relationships with women.
+He considers the events logged therein set in stone, and up to this point, those events had not led to any meaningful relationships with women.

 Yet thanks to his LuLu Lemon decision, two nights in that calendar per week were opening up.
 We had to act quickly before he filled them and became too busy to date again!